Indian Navy Day 2021: History, Significance, Celebration, and Key Facts

 The Indian Navy is a well balanced three-dimensional force, capable of operating above, on and under the surface of the oceans and safeguard our national interests.
 Its objective is also to improve its circumstances in the Indian Ocean Zone.
-The theme of Navy Day 2020 is "Indian Navy Combat Ready, Credible & Cohesive".
+The theme of Navy Day 2020 was "Indian Navy Combat Ready, Credible & Cohesive".

 It is the marine branch of the Indian Armed Forces and the Commander-in-Chief of Indian Navy is President of India.
 Chhatrapati Shivaji Bhosle, the Maratha emperor of the 17th century is considered as the “Father of the Indian Navy”.